Setup Native Development Environment

 Python 2.7.5+, download page.
 Pay attention!
 Don't download Python 3.x version.

-- In Windows, the installation of Visual Studio 2017 Community Edition is needed.
+In Windows, the installation of Visual Studio 2017 Community Edition is needed.
 When installing Visual Studio, please check Desktop development with C++ and Game development with C++ two modules.

-In Mac, the installation of Xcode and command line tool is needed, download page
+In Mac, the installation of Xcode and command line tool is needed.

 Next, let's go back to Cocos Creator to configure the environmental path of the constructing release original platform.
 Choose